-Sling Blue costs $25 per month, and for another $5 per month, you’ll get 50 hours of Cloud DVR storage for all your shows, games and movies.
-If you want ESPN, you will have to get the Sling Orange and Sling Blue bundles for $40 per month.
+And for another $5 per month, you’ll get 50 hours of Cloud DVR storage for all your shows, games and movies.
+If you want ESPN, you will have to get the Sling Orange and Sling Blue bundles for $45 per month.
 That will give you 50 channels total.

 Sling TV has a free trial that lasts for a week.
 Planning on using Sling all season long?

 You can get a free or discounted streaming device by prepaying for a brief subscription.

 YouTube TV: Live Stream Cubs Games Online

 YouTube TV has a long roster of regional sports networks.
 A subscription will cost $50 per month for roughly 75 channels.
 ESPN, FOX, FX and IFC are part of the channel lineup.
 Roku, Apple TV, Chromecast and Xbox One are among the supported devices.
 You can try out YouTube TV free for 7 days.

 What’s the best way to get NBC Sports Chicago live without cable?

 There are a number of options out there to watch NBC Sports Chicago, so let’s review some highlights and narrow down your choices.